Chart Color Schemes

 Beechboro is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Beechboro's dwelling structures, as per the latest Census, comprised 93.3% houses and 6.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 89.1% houses and 10.9% other dwellings.
-Home ownership in Beechboro stood at 22.2%, similar to Perth metro's figure, with mortgaged properties at 55.7% and rented dwellings at 22.1%.
-The median monthly mortgage repayment was $1,765, below the Perth metro average of $1,842.
-The median weekly rent in Beechboro was recorded at $350, compared to Perth metro's $340.
+The dwelling structure in Beechboro, as per the latest Census, consisted of 93.3% houses and 6.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Perth metro's 89.1% houses and 10.9% other dwellings.
+Home ownership in Beechboro was at 22.2%, similar to Perth metro, with the rest of dwellings either mortgaged (55.7%) or rented (22.1%).
+The median monthly mortgage repayment in Beechboro was $1,765, below Perth metro's average of $1,842.
+The median weekly rent figure in Beechboro was recorded at $350, compared to Perth metro's $340.
 Nationally, Beechboro's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing